MARKET SNAPSHOT: Stock Market Climbs As U.S. Adds 222,000 Jobs In June

 Continue Reading Below

-U.S. stocks jumped on Friday following a report on employment that showed the U.S. gained 222,000 jobs in June, representing the second-largest job haul of the year and underscoring that the labor market remains healthy.
+U.S. stocks rose on Friday following an employment report that showed the U.S. gained 222,000 jobs in June, representing the second-largest job haul of the year and underscoring that the labor market remains healthy.

 The Labor Department said unemployment ticked up to 4.4% from 4.3% (http://www.marketwatch.com/story/us-adds-222000-jobs-in-june-as-hiring-surges-2017-07-07).
 Economists polled by MarketWatch had forecast a gain of 180,000 and unemployment to hold at 4.3%.